Developer Needs and Feasible Features for AI Assistants in IDEs: THREATS TO VALIDITY

 The interview guide was developed and piloted to refine the questions and structure.
 However, despite these efforts, there may still be inherent biases in the questions or the way they were presented that could influence participants' responses.
 The iterative process of developing and refining the interview guide aimed to mitigate this risk.

+The prediction market participants were JetBrains employees whose predictions may reflect insider knowledge.
+While this limits external generalizability, it strengthens ecological validity as these practitioners directly shape product decisions.

 \textbf{External validity.} The sample was recruited from a pool of developers using \company products.
 By focusing on \company' users but allowing for different AI tools, we aimed to balance consistency with a broad range of experiences, ensuring that our findings are applicable beyond any single tool.
-However, it may not fully capture the diversity of experiences and perspectives of developers using different IDEs, potentially limiting the generalizability of the findings.
+However, it may not fully capture the diversity of experiences and perspectives of developers using different IDEs, potentially limiting the findings' generalizability.
+Furthermore, our interview sample consists predominantly of senior practitioners, potentially underrepresenting juniors' needs.
+Future research should recruit across experience levels and IDE ecosystems to better capture variation in AI tool expectations.

-\textbf{Construct validity.} Thematic analysis involved iterative coding and discussion sessions among the authors to refine categories and resolve disagreements.
-Multiple analysts reviewed and coded the data, which helps to ensure consistency and reliability, but some variability in interpretation is possible.
+Additionally, the interviews and prediction market were conducted during May-June 2024 and December 2024 - June 2025, respectively, a period characterized by rapid evolution in AI-assisted development tools and changing developer attitudes toward AI integration.
+The findings reflect developer experiences and expectations during this specific temporal context.
+Given the fast-paced nature of AI tool development and adoption, developers needs, trust levels, and feature priorities may shift as the technology matures and becomes more ubiquitous.
+Future research should consider how temporal factors influence the stability of the identified personas and feature preferences over time.

+\textbf{Construct validity.} Our thematic analysis followed established qualitative research protocols with iterative coding and consensus-building between two researchers to ensure consistency and reliability.
+Our goal was to surface previously unexplored differences across adoption stages to inform product strategy, not to establish statistical significance.
+While our approach cannot statistically validate whether observed thematic patterns represent true group distinctions versus differential reporting rates, this limitation is inherent to exploratory qualitative research with modest sample sizes.
+The practical value of these insights is demonstrated by their successful translation into actionable features in our prediction market phase, where internal experts and practitioners recognized the feasibility of the features addressing the user needs we identified.
+Future work could complement our exploratory findings with larger-scale quantitative validation, but the qualitative patterns we uncovered provide essential foundational insights for understanding developer personas in AI tool adoption.

 In the second phase, conceptual features derived from interviews were used to formulate prediction market questions.
 However, these features did not always align well with concrete implementation outcomes.
-Some definitions remained necessarily broad, which introduced ambiguity into the resolution process.
 While a structured resolution guide and expert panel were used to mitigate this issue, some interpretive variability may remain, affecting the alignment between predicted outcomes and actual market developments.